mercuryoio/Mercuryo-Pay-Docs/API-EN.md

 1. "iFrame".

 For the payment the customer is being redirected to pay.mercuryo servers (either directly or within an iframe), where he inserts all the card data and the whole payment is being processed there.
 Merchant's server only receives a callback of a successful/failed transaction afterwards.
 For that way merchant may customize the payment form design in the admin panel.
-Refer to [Paragraph 2 and 3](https://github.com/IgorKurochkin/Mercuryo-API/blob/main/API-EN.md#2-request-parameters)
+Refer to [Paragraph 2 and 3](/API-EN.md#2-request-parameters)
 *This way is viable for non-PCIDSS merchants.*

 2. Host-to-host.

 The customer remains on merchant's server at all times.
 The payment form is designed by merchant.
 Merchant's server only submits to pay.mercurio the raw transaction data.
 The whole payment flow is being executed on merchant's end.
 For that way merchant is free to design the payment form.
 The form in the admin panel has nothing to do with this way of integration (therefore there's no way to download it via a js file, because it was not designed for that purpose).
-Refer to [Paragraph 6](https://github.com/IgorKurochkin/Mercuryo-API/blob/main/API-EN.md#6-formation-of-cardholder-data-on-the-merchant-side-pci-dss-certificate-required)
+Refer to [Paragraph 6](/API-EN.md#6-formation-of-cardholder-data-on-the-merchant-side-pci-dss-certificate-required)
 *This way is viable only for PCIDSS-compliant merchants.*

 #### Payment form customization

-In case of an ["iFrame"](https://github.com/IgorKurochkin/Mercuryo-API/blob/main/API-EN.md#ways-of-integration) integration there are two ways of approaching the look of payment form:
+In case of an 'iFrame' integration there are two ways of approaching the look of payment form:

 1. Supply the admin-panel-generated webform with a CSS file of the merchant, which may slightly alter colours, elements positioning etc. Once the CSS file is ready, pay.mercuryo can bind it to merchant's form via mercuryo's backend admin panel. *This is a preferable variant.*